operator-playground-io/kong-operator-tile/tutorials/create_instance_of_Kong_Operator.md

 kong.charts.helm.k8s.io/example-kong created
 ```

-Please wait till Pod STATUS will be "Running" and then proceed further.
+Please wait until pod STATUS is "Running", then proceed.

-Check pods status:
+**Step 3: Check the status of pods using below command.**

 ```execute
 kubectl get pods
 ```

-You will see a similar Output as below:
+You will see an output like the below.

 ```
 NAME                                 READY   STATUS    RESTARTS   AGE example-kong-kong-86777c7d7b-pq2sk   2/2     Running   0          36m
 ```

-Check all the kubernetes resources:
+**Step 4: Check all the Kubernetes resources.**

 ```execute
 kubectl get all
 ```

-You will see similar to this output:
+You will see an output like the below.

 ```
 NAME                                     READY   STATUS    RESTARTS   AGE